sanja-stanciulescu/Virtual_memory_allocator/README.md

 To create these functions, several generic subprograms were necessary, which work with lists and manipulate blocks depending on the type of list (SFL = segregated free list and AML = allocated-memory list).
 My main focus was on adding blocks, removing them, and handling the addresses associated with each.

 The memory allocator is virtual, as it only simulates the use of addresses from the heap.
-In reality, my free(), malloc(), read(), and write() functions themselves use the official functions that have the same functionalities.
+In reality, the free(), malloc(), read(), and write() functions themselves use the official functions that have the same functionalities.

 The main goal of this project was to deepen knowledge about data structures and how heap memory can be organized.